nrlab-CRUK/INVAR2/docs/ResultsAndAnalysis.md

 ## Results Files

-The results of the pipeline are written to a "`results`" directory (by default, can be changed).
+The raw output results of the pipeline are written to a "`results`" directory (by default, can be changed).
 These are all R _RDS_ files that can be loaded back into R for further work or conversion to other tabular formats.

 The directory will contain these files.

-1. `mutation_table.rds` - The on target mutations, annotated with flags indicating all filter tests including the INVAR filter or not (the `OUTLIER.PASS` column).
+1. `mutation_table.rds` - The on target reads that overlap the genomic regions defined in the input mutation list csv, annotated with flags indicating all filter tests including the INVAR filter or not (the `OUTLIER.PASS` column).
 No rows are filtered out from this table after selecting on target mutations: all subsequent operations keep all rows, adding columns to increase the information.